softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 }
 ```

-`ChessPiece` implements rules that define how a piece moves independent of other chess rules such as check, stalemate, or checkmate.
+`ChessPiece` implements rules that define how a piece moves independent of other chess rules such as whose turn it is, check, stalemate, or checkmate.

 #### Key Methods

-- **`pieceMoves`**: Called on a particular piece and being provided its position and the board as context, this method returns all moves the piece can legally make. `ChessPiece.pieceMoves` accounts for the type of piece and the locations of enemy and friendly pieces blocking movement paths.
-As the precursor to `ChessGame.validMoves`, this method provides most of the behavior of the chess moves, except it does not honor whose turn it is or check if the king is being attacked.
+- **`pieceMoves`**: Given a board configuration, this method returns all the moves a specific piece can legally make independant of whose turn it is or if the King is being attacked.
+It considers the edges of the board and the location of both enemy and friendly pieces.
+In the next phase, you will implement `ChessGame.validMoves`, which considers not only how a piece moves, but all of the rules of chess.

 ### ChessMove